smathot/pythontutorials/content/pages/numerical/plotting.md

 ### Bar plot

-Let's again consider the dataset from Moore, McCabe, & Craig (included as example data with [JASP](https://jasp-stats.org/)).
+Let's again consider [this dataset](/data/heartrate.csv) from Moore, McCabe, & Craig (included as example data with JASP).
 This data contains the heart rate of male and female runners and control participants.
 So let's plot heart rate as a function of Gender (X axis) and Group (hue).

 ```python